pydantic/pydantic/docs/usage/validation_errors.md

 ## `bytes_too_long`

-This error is raised when the `bytes` value length is greater than `Field.max_length`.
+This error is raised when the length of a `bytes` value is greater than `Field.max_length`.

 ```py
 from pydantic import BaseModel, Field, ValidationError